-Each partner has a mortgage that is repaid monthly.
-Monthly payments, which include taxes, typically run on average less than a 2-bedroom monthly rental.
-Each house is independently appraised for Fair Market Value (FMV) prior to closing, and the difference between the first mortgage (priced based on affordability) and the appraised value becomes a silent second note.
+Each partnering family has a U.S.D.A. mortgage that is repaid monthly.
+Payments typically run on average less than a 2-bedroom monthly rental.
+Each house is independently appraised for Fair Market Value (FMV) prior to closing, and the difference between the first mortgage (priced based on affordability).

-How is Habitat different from a traditional bank/home builder?
+How is Habitat different from a traditional home builder?

-Habitat is a nonprofit organization that provides three distinct services in the homeownership process: home construction, mortgage financing and mortgage servicing.
+Habitat is a nonprofit organization that provides three distinct services in the homeownership process: home construction, mortgage financing and mortgage servicing (Habitat for Humanity-LBPC is using U.S.D.A. loans and is still the bank for older family home loans).
 These services would normally be performed separately by for-profit real estate businesses.
 Additionally, Habitat staff and volunteers serve as housing mentors, here to support our homeowners in learning the ins and outs of homeownership, getting through challenging times and celebrating successes.

-Habitat is able to offer its homeowners a substantial amount of savings by bundling these services and providing them all inhouse or through a combination of in-house services plus unique partnerships with other community organizations and businesses.
+Habitat is able to offer its homeowners a substantial amount of savings by bundling these services and providing them all inhouse and through the United States Department of Agriculture loan program or through a combination of in-house services plus unique partnerships with other community organizations and businesses.
 Through the Habitat model, we are able to open the door to homeownership for those who would not be able to buy a home of their own.

-Once requirements are complete, and the construction of the home is finished, Habitat for Humanity of LaSalle, Bureau & Putnam Counties then sells the home to the future Homeowner at no profit to the organization, financing the sale with an affordable mortgage loan.
+Once requirements are complete, and the construction of the home is finished, Habitat for Humanity of LaSalle, Bureau & Putnam Counties then sells the home to the future Homeowner at no profit to the organization.

 What documents are required to apply for the Habitat program?
 All items MUST be submitted [by the specified cycle deadline] + a series of home visits and interviews (generally 2) must be performed by members of the Family Selection Committee for an initial pre-qualification application/ assessment for homeownership inquiry to be considered complete.
 In applying this standard, Habitat-LBPC follows the Equal Credit Opportunity Act (ECOA).